-The … action menu, in the top right section of the navigation bar.
+The … More Actions menu, in the top right section of the navigation bar.
 All the available options for your current dashboard (settings, delete, clone or export), create a new dashboard, handle datasources (add or manage existing datasources) or get help (Global help, Get Started, product news, support or book a demo).

-You’ll see a list of all your private dashboards and also the open dashboards (see Learn about Access Restrictions) with their name, owner (the creator), access permission (private or open), if it’s publicly shared, the creation and last update date.
+You’ll see a list of all the dashboards you have access (see Manage Permissions on Dashboards) with their name, owner (the creator), access type, if it’s publicly shared, the creation and last update date.

-The … action menu in the last column has the following actions:
+The … More actions menu in the last column has the following actions: